JeffersonLab/JANA2/docs/tutorial.rst

         return (resource_name == "random") ?
 1.0 : 0.0;
     }

-Note that JEventSourceGenerator puts some constraints on our JEventSource.
+Note that :py:func:`JEventSourceGenerator` puts some constraints on our :py:func:`JEventSource`.
 Specifically, we need to note that:

-* Our JEventSource needs a two-argument constructor which accepts a string containing the resource name, and a JApplication pointer.
+* Our :py:func:`JEventSource` needs a two-argument constructor which accepts a string containing the resource name, and a :py:func:`JApplication pointer`.

-* Our JEventSource needs a static method GetDescription, to help JANA report to the user which sources are available and which ended up being chosen.
+* Our :py:func:`JEventSource` needs a static method :py:func:`GetDescription`, to help JANA report to the user which sources are available and which ended up being chosen.

-* In case we need to override JANA’s preferred JEventSource for some resource, we can specify the typename of the event source we’d rather use instead via the configuration parameter event_source_type.
+* In case we need to override JANA’s preferred JEventSource for some resource, we can specify the typename of the event source we’d rather use instead via the configuration parameter :py:func:`event_source_type`.

-* When we implement Open for an event source that reads a file, we get the filename from JEventSource::GetResourceName().
+* When we implement Open for an event source that reads a file, we get the filename from :py:func:`JEventSource::GetResourceName()`.

 Exercises for the reader
 -------------------------

-* Create a new JEventProcessor which generates a heatmap of Clusters instead of Hits.
+* Create a new :py:func:`JEventProcessor` which generates a heatmap of :py:func:`Clusters` instead of :py:func:`Hits`.

-* Create a BetterClusterFactory which handles multiple clusters per event.
+* Create a :py:func:`BetterClusterFactory` which handles multiple clusters per event.
 Bonus points if it is a lightweight wrapper around an industrial-strength clustering algorithm.
-Inside InitPlugin, use a configuration parameter to decide which JFactoryT<Cluster> gets registered with the JApplication.
+Inside :py:func:`InitPlugin`, use a configuration parameter to decide which :py:func:`JFactoryT<Cluster>` gets registered with the :py:func:`JApplication`.

-* Use tags to register both ClusterFactories with the JApplication.
-Create a JEventProcessor which asks for the results from both algorithms and compares their results.
+* Use tags to register both :py:func:`ClusterFactories` with the :py:func:`JApplication`.
+Create a :py:func:`JEventProcessor` which asks for the results from both algorithms and compares their results.

-* Create a CsvFileSource which reads the CSV file generated from the JCsvWriter<Hit>.
-For CheckOpenable, read the first line of the file and check whether the column headers match what we’d expect for a table of Hits.
-Verify that we get the same histograms whether we use the RandomSource or the CsvFileSource.
+* Create a :py:func:`CsvFileSource` which reads the CSV file generated from the :py:func:`JCsvWriter<Hit>`.
+For CheckOpenable, read the first line of the file and check whether the column headers match what we’d expect for a table of :py:func:`Hits`.
+Verify that we get the same histograms whether we use the:py:func:`RandomSource` or the:py:func:`CsvFileSource`.